permaweb/ao-cookbook/src/welcome/testnet-info.md

 .load-blueprint chat
 ```

-To show the available the available rooms you can run:
+To show the available rooms you can run:

 ```
 List()